Lenin's Lonely German Birthday

 Weispfenning told RFE/RL his organization had not yet decided whether to gather in the scruffy workshop where the iron Lenin is being stored to mark his big birthday.

 "I have not confirmed [if we will do] this [but] I will discuss it today with my friends.
-It is a good idea," he said, opening up the prospect that Lenin might not spend his April 22 birthday alone after all.
+It is a good idea."